oda-hub/frontend-chart/README.md

   * an adapted [drupal](https://github.com/oda-hub/frontend-drupal7-for-astrooda) instance
   * with an [astrooda](https://github.com/oda-hub/frontend-astrooda) module
   * [bootstrap for astrooda](https://github.com/oda-hub/frontend-bootstrap_astrooda)
+  * [setttings.php.template]() is delivered instead of settings.php, which may contain private data.
+It is filled in on deployment with information.

 * Database:
   * [drupal database snapshot](https://github.com/oda-hub/frontend-drupal7-db-for-astrooda) as released
   * database also contains help pages, as released with the given version.
 [Astrooda help pages](https://github.com/oda-hub/astrooda-help-pages) can be edited on dev instance of drupal, and stored in database snapshot on release.
+  * user accounts recreated on deployment. backed-up and maintainer during service upgrades.

 * Frontend extensions, corresponding to individual instruments, can be disabled at deployment, see [there](https://github.com/oda-hub/frontend-chart/blob/master/make.sh#L70).

 [mysql](https://github.com/oda-hub/mysql-chart) chart should be deployed separately.